AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Detailed.md

 $MyProcess.GetType()
 ```

----

-- Find a Method to Stop a Process, and stop Notepad through PowerShell using the Method
+- Find a method to stop a process

 ```Powershell
 # Find the Notepad process and store it in a variable